j-c-cook/cpgfunction/README.md

 and others.
 Cimmino has developed a methodology for g-function calculations, written programs to compute the g-function and then made the program open source.
 The openness of Cimmino's g-function calculation is monumental.

+This work was supported by Oklahoma State University by the OG&E Energy Technology Chair.